srishti-git1110/seq-2-seq-Attention/README.md

 ## seq-2-seq-Attention

-PyTorch implementation of sequence to sequence (encoder-decoder) network using RNNs, LSTMs, LSTMs with Attention.
+PyTorch implementation of sequence to sequence (encoder-decoder) network using RNNs (or LSTMs or GRUs) with and without Attention.